kevinflint-cs2/hello-azd-bicep/docs/Prompts.md

 Review my steps, and identify any missed steps, if needed ask for input as needed for missed steps or additonal functionality.
 Once done, provide the python code.

+### Result: Actually created a decent env file, later I added code to update root .env so I could reduce my poe tasks from 3 to 1

+## Prompt: create readme.md

+Write a proper readme.md using the information below as you see fit.

+What is this?
+Simple automated setup of Azure AI Foundry to use a single AI Agent.
+Good Azure Agentic AI starter kit.

+Tech Stack:
+- GitHub for repository
+- azd/bicep for infra
+- azd for environment
+- python 3.12 for code, specifically ai agent creation, deletion, and queries
+- azure.yaml file kicks off the ai agent creation script
+- poetry for dependcies and virtual environment
+- poe the poet for tasks
+- ruff for lint, formatting
+- mypy for type checking
+- commitizen for commits
+- detect-secrets to detect exposed secrets
+- pre-commits to block commits with secrets

+General setup
+- Run "poetry run poe up", follow prompts, it does the rest to build Azure AI Foundry infra and an AI Agent, even runs a post creation test
+- Run "poetry run python ./scripts/ask_question.py 'what is 1+1, answer only'"
+- Run "poetry run poe down" to tear everything down

+Make this a proper well documented repository using the readme.md you build.
+Output so that I can paste in my readme.